 5. Replace fabrics that contain flame retardants.

+If you’re wondering how to remove fire retardant from fabric, the answer is complex.
 Fabrics that have been treated with flame retardants are usually certified for one year.
 If you wash them in your washing machine like any other fabrics the chemicals dissipate over time, which is a good argument for buying used clothing.
 You can also stick to products that use naturally retardant fabrics like wool, silk, and untreated organic cotton which won’t be flame retardant but won’t have toxic chemicals either.
-Replace your bedding with wool, like a SnugSoft Wool Mattress Cover and some lovely Native Organic Cotton Sheets.
+Replace your bedding with wool, like a SnugSoft Wool Mattress Cover and some lovely organic cotton sheets.

 6. Avoid foam.